Aliases: ABC33, EST277145, MOAT-C, MOATC (not to be confused with CMOAT, which is MRP2), SMRP, pABC11

 MRP5 (ABCC5) is a member of the multidrug resistance-associated protein (MRP/CFTR) subfamily of ABC transporters.
 It is a unidirectional, ATP-dependent efflux transporter that appears to be ubiquitously expressed in humans.
 It may be apically or basolaterally expressed in polarized cells, but in some tissues it is reported to be expressed on both membranes.
 Thus, its role in drug ADME may be difficult to interpret.
 MRP5 has not been as extensively studied as other drug transporters; therefore, information on its potential role in drug ADME, pharmacology, or toxicity is limited.
 As it transports cAMP and cGMP, MRP5 may be a mediator of cell signaling processes, and it may also be upregulated in the liver during cholestasis, possibly playing a role in alleviating hepatotoxicity.
 A role in statin-induced muscle myopathy has also been postulated.
 As the clinical relevance of MRP5 has not been clearly demonstrated, there are currently no FDA or EMA recommendations for this transporter.

 MRP5 has a wide tissue distribution: it is found in the epithelial cells of the urethra , in smooth muscle cells and endothelial cells of the heart , in the basal membrane of syncytiotrophoblasts, in and around fetal blood vessels in the placenta , and in astrocytes and pyramidal neurons of the human brain .
-MRP5 is also present in the blood-brain-barrier, where it is localized to the luminal (i.e., apical) membrane of brain capillary endothelial cells .
+MRP5 is also present in the blood-brain-barrier (BBB), where it is localized to the luminal (i.e., apical) membrane of brain capillary endothelial cells .
+Interestingly, MRP5 expression in the BBB and the brain-cerebrospinal fluid barrier seems to be age-related as neither MRP4 nor MRP5 was detected in the brain of fetuses, neonates, or children .
 As compared to other transporters, information on MRP5 is rather limited, but MRP5 may be expressed on both the apical and basolateral side of some polarized cells, and thus its impact on drug transport may be challenging to predict.

 Function, physiology and clinically significant polymorphisms